Faculty Program Leadership

 Dr. Teaford recently completed a fellowship in Integrative Medicine under the tutelage of Andrew Weil, MD at the University of Arizona.
 She is the co-investigator for an IRB approved study at Phoenix Children's entitled The Effects of an Animal-assisted Therapy Interaction on Physiological Variables and Stress Biomarkers of Children in an Acute Care Setting.
 The study is currently open and enrolling patients.

 Kitman Wai, MD

-Associate Program Director, Critical Care Medicine Fellowship
+Associate Program Director, Pediatric Critical Care Medicine Fellowship (PICU)

 Dr. Wai serves as the Associate Program Director of the Pediatric Critical Care Medicine Fellowship.
 Dr. Wai holds a Bachelor's degree in biochemistry and master's degree in biology (molecular genetics) both from the University of California, San Diego.
-Dr. Wai received her medical degree from the Pennsylvania State University College of Medicine in Hershey, Pennsylvania.
+She received her medical degree from the Pennsylvania State University College of Medicine in Hershey, Pennsylvania.
 She completed her Pediatrics residency and fellowship in Pediatric Critical Care Medicine at Children's National Medical Center in Washington, D.C.
 Dr. Wai's clinical interests include critical care nephrology and sepsis pathophysiology.

 Vincent Curley, MBA

 Vincent Curley is the Program Coordinator for the Pediatric Critical Care Medicine Fellowship program.
 He has a bachelor’s degree in history from the University of California, Riverside and an MBA from Arizona State University.